jmmastey/theatre-calendars/README.md

 ## How to Use

-Visit the app (currently living at https://github.com/jmmastey/theatre-calendars), and click on the theatre you want a calendar for.
+Visit the app (currently living at http://powerful-caverns-1286.herokuapp.com/), and click on the theatre you want a calendar for.
 In Google Calendar, click on Other Calendars -> Add by URL, and paste the URL from the calendar.
 Google Calendar should now automatically feed and update the calendar with events from the chosen venue.

 ## Todo

 - More Theatres
   - Second City
   - Carpenter Stage
+- Non-Terrible Interface
-- Customizable Months
+- Customizable Lookahead Duration
 - Blacklist of Events